corbincargil/etch-a-sketch/README.md

 ## Description:

-This etch-sketch project is a simple sketching interface that will allows the user to make pixel art by clicking and dragging their mouse through the grid.
+This etch-sketch project is a simple sketching interface that allows the user to make pixel art by clicking and dragging their mouse through the grid.
 The grid can be reset and the number of rows & columns on the grid adjusted as well.
-The goal of this project was to primarily practice using advanced DOM manipulation using JavaScript as well as CSS to make an interactive web page.
+The primary goal of this project was to practice using advanced DOM manipulation to make an interactive web page.

 This project was a part of The Odin Project curriculum.